As a producer and an audio engineer I tend to always get the same question. Can I achieve studio quality sound with my home setup? The short

 Tuning your room will be very beneficial to your sound quality.
 We will discuss this more in a later article but you can learn more at Rational Acoustics and check out some of their products and software to help you tune your room.

-Join our mailing list for discounts on Studio Time, Mixing and Mastering!
+Join our mailing list for free on Studio Time, discount and Mixing and Mastering!